-Japanese is called a mixed script because kanji may be used either phonetically or ideographically or both.
+Japanese is called a mixed script because kanji may be phonetically and/or ideographically used.
 The challenge is knowing how each kanji is being used within a word.
 This is especially true when only names are available.

 When looking up LinA words in the Japanese dictionary, I frequently encounter multiple definitions as well as names, which include personal names (anthroponyms), surnames, and place names (toponyms).
 For example, ka yields approximately 25 definitions, some with multiple kanji, and 52 names, which are distinguished by single or multiple kanji.
 When only names are available, then I must research the meanings of the kanji within those names.
 In this work, contextual complements–in which word meanings complement one another within the context of a word or a sentence or a transcription–are key.
 I begin by searching the kanji index.
 I pay attention to multiple entries with similar definitions, because they are most likely to be among the oldest words; I also pay attention to rare kanji as well as to words with archaic and obscure definitions.

 However, the real work begins when there is neither definition nor name and I must discern meaning from the constituents.
 Here is an example of my method: